Naninovel Scripts

 ; Following commands will be executed when player clicks "NEW GAME".

-; so that the currently played music is fully stopped before new game begin to load.
+; is fully stopped before new game begin to load.

 @sfx NewGameSoundEffect wait:false